showaykerker/better-daily-notes-obsidian-plugin/README.md

   - Provides commands to open today's, yesterday's, and tomorrow's daily notes.

 ## Installation
-### Manual Installation
+For manual installation,
-1. Navigate to your vault's plugin folder (`<vault>/.obsidian/plugins`).
+1. navigate to your vault's plugin folder (`<vault>/.obsidian/plugins`)
-2. Create a folder named `better-daily-notes` and move plugin files into it.
-3. Download `main.js`, `styles.css`, `manifest.json` from the latest release and place them in the folder created in step 2.
+2. Download `better-daily-notes-obsidian-plugin-version.zip` from the release page and extract them in the `plugin` folder.
-4. Reload Obsidian and enable the plugin in `Settings -> Community Plugins`.
+3. Reload Obsidian and enable the plugin in `Settings` -> `Community Plugins`.

 ## Development
 This plugin is built with TypeScript.
 Here's how to contribute: